PacificBiosciences/HiFi-human-WGS-WDL/README.md

 | [**miniwdl**](https://github.com/chanzuckerberg/miniwdl#scaling-up) | _Unsupported_ | Supported via the [Amazon Genomics CLI](https://aws.amazon.com/genomics-cli/) | _Unsupported_ | (SLURM only) Supported via the [`miniwdl-slurm`](https://github.com/miniwdl-ext/miniwdl-slurm) plugin |
 | [**Cromwell**](https://cromwell.readthedocs.io/en/stable/backends/Backends/) | Supported via [Cromwell on Azure](https://github.com/microsoft/CromwellOnAzure) | Supported via the [Amazon Genomics CLI](https://aws.amazon.com/genomics-cli/) | Supported via Google's [Pipelines API](https://cromwell.readthedocs.io/en/stable/backends/Google/) | Supported - [Configuration varies depending on HPC infrastructure](https://cromwell.readthedocs.io/en/stable/tutorials/HPCIntro/) |

-## Set up and run the workflow
+## Setup and running the workflow

 1. Install and configure the workflow execution engine of your choice following the documentation for the backend environment where your data is located.
+See the [backend environments](#backend-environments) section for more information on configuring engines and quotas.

-2. Select the input template file ([Azure](workflows/inputs.azure.json), [AWS](workflows/inputs.aws.json), [GCP](workflows/inputs.gcp.json), [HPC](workflows/inputs.hpc.json)) that matches the backend environment where you will be executing the workflows.
+2. Select the input template file ([Azure](backends/azure/inputs.azure.json), [AWS](backends/aws/inputs.aws.json), [GCP](backends/gcp/inputs.gcp.json), [HPC](backends/hpc/inputs.hpc.json)) that matches the backend environment where you will be executing the workflows.
 These files have reference dataset information prefilled.
-If using an HPC backend, you will need to replace the `<local_path_prefix>` in the input template file with the local path to the reference datasets on your HPC.
+If using an HPC backend, you will need to download the reference bundle and replace the `<local_path_prefix>` in the input template file with the local path to the reference datasets on your HPC.

 3. Fill in the cohort and sample information (see [Workflow Inputs](#workflow-inputs) for more information on the input structure).